yining-yuan/PDFStream/README.md

 ```

 The actual query is built at runtime based on cleaned tokens; parameters are bound safely with placeholders to avoid injection.
+Tokenisation & Performance: Raw query text is split on non‑alphanumeric boundaries; very short tokens are ignored (<2 chars) to reduce noise.
+The resulting OR chain of LIKE clauses is acceptable for small/medium corpora; for very large sets consider adding a full‑text index (FTS5) or a separate search service.
+Input is never concatenated directly—placeholders ensure safe binding.

 ---
 ## 7. Understanding Results